niekados/Journey/README.md

 - **[Cutive Mono](https://fonts.google.com/specimen/Cutive+Mono)** - This typewriter style font is used for headers, complimenting the journaling theme.
 While maintaining a clear and readable style, Cutive Mono adds a nostalgic touch that reminds users of old-school typewritten books.
 - **[Work Sans](https://fonts.google.com/specimen/Work+Sans)** - As the general-purpose font for body text, Work Sans offers a clean and modern reading experience.
 Its slightly rounded edges and simple style make it easy on the eyes, while still carrying a subtle hint of the typewriter influence from Cutive Mono, ensuring a smooth visual transition.

+## Future Features

+1. **User Profile Customization**:
+   - Allow users to add personal information and upload profile pictures.

+2. **Tags for Journal Entries**:
+   - Implement a tagging system so users can categorise their journal entries, making it easier to find specific entries later.

+3. **Reminders**:
+   - Implement a feature for users to set daily or weekly reminders to encourage them to write in their journal regularly.

+4. **Customizable Entry Templates**:
+   - Create a few templates for users to choose from when starting a new journal entry (e.g., "Daily Reflection," "Gratitude List").

+5. **Simple Analytics Dashboard**:
+   - Provide users with a dashboard displaying insights like the number of entries written over time or the most common moods tagged.

+6. **User Feedback System**:
+    - Create a simple feedback form for users to share their thoughts on the app and suggest new features.

 ## Database Schema

 <img src="documentation/wireframes/erd.png">

+## Technologies Used

+Journey utilizes a range of technologies and libraries to create a seamless user experience.
+Here’s a list of the key technologies used:

+- **HTML**: The markup language for creating web pages.
+[Learn more](https://developer.mozilla.org/en-US/docs/Web/HTML)

+- **CSS**: A stylesheet language that styles the HTML content.
+[Learn more](https://developer.mozilla.org/en-US/docs/Web/CSS)

+- **Bootstrap 5**: A framework that provides responsive design components and utilities.
+[Learn more](https://getbootstrap.com)

+- **FontAwesome**: An icon toolkit that provides scalable vector icons for the application.
+[Learn more](https://fontawesome.com)

+- **Python**: The programming language used for backend development in Journey.
+[Learn more](https://www.python.org)

+- **Django 4.2.15**: A Python web framework that simplifies web application development.
+[Learn more](https://www.djangoproject.com)

+- **GitHub**: A platform for version control and code storage.
+[Learn more](https://github.com)

+- **Gitpod**: Cloud based IDE.
+[Learn more](https://www.gitpod.io)

+- **Google Fonts**: A collection of fonts that enhance typography in the app.
+[Learn more](https://fonts.google.com)

+- **Balsamiq**: A wireframing tool.
+[Learn more](https://balsamiq.com)

+- **Lucidchart**: A diagramming application used to create ERDs.
+[Learn more](https://www.lucidchart.com)

+- **Crispy-Bootstrap5**: A Django app for easily using Bootstrap styles with forms (v2024.2).
+[Learn more](https://django-crispy-forms.readthedocs.io/en/latest/)

+- **Django Allauth**: A library for handling user registration and authentication (v0.57.2).
+[Learn more](https://docs.allauth.org/en/latest/index.html)

+- **Django RichTextField**: A library that allows for rich text editing in Django forms (v1.6.2), used with the free public version of CKEditor (v4.22.1).
+Note: This version is under an open-source license but does not receive security updates [Learn more](https://pypi.org/project/django-richtextfield/)

+- **Django Crispy Forms**: A library that enhances Django forms for better styling (v2.3).
+[Learn more](https://django-crispy-forms.readthedocs.io/en/latest/)

+- **Favicon Generator**: A tool to create favicons from FontAwesome icons.
+[Favicon Generator](https://gauger.io/fonticon/)

+- **Colour Contrast Checker**: A tool to check color contrast for accessibility.
+[Learn more](https://colourcontrast.cc)